-- Communicate effectively, using the language, concepts, and models of marine biology and oceanography. - Use the methodology of marine biology and oceanography to define and solve problems independently and collaboratively. - Use a wide variety of laboratory and field techniques with accuracy, precision, and safety. - · Accurately interpret biological and oceanographic information. - Demonstrate proficient library, mathematical, and computer skills in data gathering and analysis. - Apply scientific concepts to environmental and societal issues. - Apply their learning in an off-campus professional setting.
+- Communicate effectively, using the language, concepts, and models of marine biology and oceanography. - Define and solve problems independently and collaboratively using the methodology of marine biology and oceanography. - Apply laboratory and field techniques with accuracy, precision, and safety - Interpret biological and oceanographic information accurately. - Demonstrate proficient library, mathematical, and computer skills in data gathering and analysis. - Apply scientific concepts to environmental and societal issues.